RedHat-Middleware-Workshops/cloud-native-workshop-v2m2-guides/implementing-cd.md

 ---

-The existing `coolstore-dev` project is used as a developer environment for building new versions of the app after code changes and deploying them to the development environment.
+The existing `userXX-coolstore-dev` project is used as a developer environment for building new versions of the app after code changes and deploying them to the development environment.

 In a real project on OpenShift, _dev_, _test_ and _production_ environments would typically use different